Chapter 6: Correction

 Once Gaelib had left, Sagen sought a way to start.
 He knew his father hated the misuse of Freislicht’s laws.
 Yet he also acknowledged temporary servitude had always been a way for the poor to enhance their position or pay their debts.
 But the incidents Jonathan had shared were akin to slavery.
 He expected his father to reject that.
 However, even indirectly accusing someone as powerful as Gaelib of being involved in such deeds…

-“Some things have….” he gulped, “…come to my attention, Father.”
+“Some things have….”
+He gulped, “…come to my attention, Father.”

 “Oh?
 What’s bothering you?”

-“Yes,” the king replied.
+“Yes,” the king said.
 “Became a knight, I think.”

 King Edal’s wispy, graying brows drew together.
 “Continue.”